 Biological samples submitted to the Toxicology section for drug testing are first subjected to a screening process, which utilizes an enzyme-linked immunosorbent assay (ELISA).
 A Tecan Ltd. Freedom EVO®-based ELISA system is used to screen biological samples for the following drugs or drug classes:

 All samples must be subjected to additional tests after the screening process to confirm the presence of any drugs.
-All confirmatory testing performed by the Toxicology section utilizes a process called gas chromatography/mass spectrometry (GC/MS).
+All confirmatory testing performed by the Toxicology section utilizes a process called gas chromatography/mass spectrometry (GC/MS) or liquid chromatography/mass spectrometry (LC/MS).

 Specific confirmatory testing procedures are chosen depending on the preliminary screening results for the sample.
-These specific testing procedures are designed to isolate different classes of drugs from the biological sample; this can also be referred to as an "extraction", as the specific classes of drugs are considered to be "extracted" from the sample.
-The biological samples are subjected to a variety of organic solvents and aqueous buffers designed to adjust the pH of the sample and to isolate the drug class in a small, concentrated amount; applying different types of organic solvents and aqueous buffers and in differing orders allows for the extraction of different classes of drugs.
-The concentrated sample is then analyzed via GC/MS, which allows for the confirmatory identification of drugs based on their unique chemical structure.
+These specific testing procedures are designed to isolate different classes of drugs from the biological sample; this can also be referred to as an "extraction", as the specific classes of drugs are "extracted" from the sample.
+The biological samples are subjected to a variety of organic solvents and aqueous buffers designed to adjust the pH of the sample and to isolate the drug class in a small, concentrated amount.
+The concentrated sample is then analyzed via GC/MS or LC/MS, which allows for the confirmatory identification of drugs based on their unique chemical structure.